 The Menteri Besar of Johor at that time, Osman Sapian, came in later to address the issue.
 Consequently, he received public backlash for his lack of involvement.
 On March 17, Osman broke his silence on his absence, revealing that he was on a working trip to promote the state’s tourism industry.

 When the urgency of his working trip was questioned, he defended his visit, stating that it was pre-planned.
 Additionally, Osman said that he kept an eye on the Pasir Gudang crisis while he was away, receiving updates on the issue every two hours.

 Unfortunately, in April, it was reported that Osman was pressured by the Johor Ruler Sultan Ibrahim to resign as Johor Menteri Besar.
 There was a rumour that the Johor palace was displeased with the way Osman handled the Pasir Gudang crisis.

 On April 9, Prime Minister Tun Dr Mahathir Mohamad confirmed Osman’s resignation, but refused to disclose anything when the reporters asked about the reason behind the resignation.

-In about a week later, it was revealed that Sahruddin Jamal will be Osman’s successor.
-He sworn in as the 17th Menteri Besar of Johor on April 14.
+About a week later, it was revealed that Sahruddin Jamal would be Osman’s successor.
+He was sworn in as the 17th Menteri Besar of Johor on April 14.

 However, Sahruddin appeared to be less active in July, while Yeo and Dzulkefly remains active on the issue as the source of the pollution has yet to be identified.

-Whereas, the current Johor state executive councillor of health, Mohd Khuzzan was the most active influencer for ‘Pasir Gudang’ in the past month.
+Whereas, Johor’s current State Executive Councillor of Health, Environment and Agriculture Mohd Khuzzan was the most active influencer for ‘Pasir Gudang’ in the past month.
 The trend is similar to when Osman was the Menteri Besar, while Sahruddin was in charge of the health portfolio in Johor.
 Will Sahruddin be criticized for his lack of involvement?